Devi Bhagavata Purana

-The purana consists of twelve cantos (sections) with 318 chapters.
-Along with Devi Mahatmya, it is one of the most important works in Shaktism, a tradition within Hinduism that reveres Devi or Shakti (Goddess) as the primordial creator of the universe and the Brahman (ultimate truth and reality).
-It celebrates the divine feminine as the origin of all existence, the creator, the preserver and the destroyer of everything, as well as the one who empowers spiritual liberation.
+The Purana consists of twelve cantos with 318 chapters.
+Along with the Devi Mahatmya, it is one of the works in Shaktism, a tradition within Hinduism that reveres Devi or Shakti (Goddess) as the primordial creator of the universe, and as Brahman (ultimate truth and reality).
+It celebrates the divine feminine as the origin of all existence: as the creator, the preserver and the destroyer of everything, as well as the one who empowers spiritual liberation.
 While all major Puranas of Hinduism mention and revere the Goddess, this text centers around her as the primary divinity.
-The underlying philosophy of this text is Advaita Vedanta-style monism combined with devotional worship of Shakti (feminine power).It is believed that this was spoken by Vyasa to King Janamejaya, the son of Parikshit.
+The underlying philosophy of the text is Advaita Vedanta-style monism combined with the devotional worship of Shakti.
+It is believed that the text was spoken by Vyasa to King Janamejaya, the son of Parikshit.

 Nomenclature

-The title of the text, Srimad Devi Bhagavata, is composed of two words, which together mean "devotees of the blessed Devi".
+The title of the text, 'Srimad Devi Bhagavata or 'Devi Purana, is composed of two words, which together mean "devotees of the blessed Devi".
+Johnson states the meaning as the "ancient annals of the luminous goddess".